appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 After you meet all the requirements discussed above, you can follow the steps below to create a Mac instance for the Appcircle runner installation.

-### Creating a Dedicated Host for MacOS EC2 Instance
+### Creating a Dedicated Host for EC2 Mac Instance

 - Log in to the AWS console with your account.